Henry III of England: Marriage

 Henry investigated a range of potential marriage partners in his youth, but they all proved unsuitable for reasons of European and domestic politics.
 (Note: An early option was one of the daughters of Leopold VI, Duke of Austria.
 In the early 1220s, Henry considered marrying Marjorie, the sister of Alexander II of Scotland, but this was dropped to leave open the possibility of Henry marrying Duke Peter I of Brittany's daughter, Yolande.
 Another option that came close to fruition was Joan, the daughter of Simon, Count of Ponthieu, but Blanche, the mother of Louis IX of France, intervened and prevailed upon the Pope to prevent the marriage.)
 In 1236 he finally married Eleanor of Provence, the daughter of Ramon Berenguer IV, Count of Provence, and Beatrice of Savoy.
-Eleanor was well-mannered, cultured and articulate, but the primary reason for the marriage was political, as Henry stood to create a valuable set of alliances with the rulers of the south and south-east of France.
+Eleanor was twelve years old, well-mannered, cultured and articulate, but the primary reason for the marriage was political, as Henry stood to create a valuable set of alliances with the rulers of the south and south-east of France.
 Over the coming years, Eleanor emerged as a hard-headed, firm politician.
 Historians Margaret Howell and David Carpenter describe her as being "more combative" and "far tougher and more determined" than her husband.

 The marriage contract was confirmed in 1235 and Eleanor travelled to England to meet Henry for the first time.
 The pair were married at Canterbury Cathedral in January 1236, and Eleanor was crowned queen at Westminster shortly afterwards in a lavish ceremony planned by Henry.
 There was a substantial age gap between the couple – Henry was 28, Eleanor only 12 – but historian Margaret Howell observes that the King "was generous and warm-hearted and prepared to lavish care and affection on his wife".
 Henry gave Eleanor extensive gifts and paid personal attention to establishing and equipping her household.
 He also brought her fully into his religious life, including involving her in his devotion to Edward the Confessor.